Working in the Special Collections Reading Room

-Our reading room has an extensive reference collection with works and literature on the study of manuscripts, historic ancillary disciplines, book and library history, Franconian history and culture.
+... is the reading room for our holdings that are particularly worthy of protection.
+There you will find an extensive reference collection with reference works and literature on manuscript studies, historical ancillary disciplines, book and library history, Franconian history and culture.

 Before you visit

-To use the valuable collections, you will need to complete a written application (PDF, 74 KB) and present your ID or passport.
+For the most valuable items from the collections we require a written application (PDF, 80 KB) and present your ID or passport.

-Coats and bags (including laptop bags) must be left in the cloakroom on the ground floor.
+You must leave your jackets and bags (including laptop bags) in the cloakroom on the ground floor.
 Drinks (including water) are not permitted in our reading room.

 Working in the reading room